 Once the lender approves the short sale, the real estate agent will list the property on the market at a price below its market value.
 Buyers may submit offers, but the lender has the final say on which offer to accept.
 In this case, a buyer submits an offer for $150,000, which the lender accepts as the payoff amount.

 At the closing of the sale, the lender agrees to accept the $150,000 payoff amount, and Sara is no longer responsible for the remaining balance of her mortgage.
-The buyer purchases the home at a discount, and Sara is able to avoid foreclosure and move on from her financial hardship.
+The buyer purchases the home at a discount, and Sara can avoid foreclosure and move on from her financial hardship.

 Why do Sellers Choose a Short Sale?